Pumpkin Spice Pancakes

 Notes

-If you want to make these for a group in the morning, you might mix up the wet ingredients in one container, and then the dry in another, and then combine them before griddling them up in the morning.
+If you want to make these for a group in the morning, you might mix up the wet ingredients in one container, and then the dry in another.
+Store the wet ingredients in the fridge.
+Combine them just before griddling them up in the morning.

 Nutrition